alexsaunderswps/User-Guides/vr_training_guide.md

 <div style="page-break-after: always;"></div>

 1. **Quest 3 VR Headsets - cont.**
-   - **USB C port** - On left temple.
+   - **USB-C port** - On left temple.
 Allows both data transfer and power supply to headset. ⚠️*This port is a weak point on the headset and can be damaged if impacted or torqued*⚠️
    - **Headset Cameras** - Central camera manages depth perception, side cameras are a combination of color and IR, all for mixed reality experience (passthrough).
    - **Headset Sensors** - Two on lower "cheeks" of headset used for positioning in space (tracking use position), internal sensor between lenses used for detecting user presence (presence sensor).
    - **Double tap on headset case** - If not managed in settings could provide passthrough (ability to see surroundings) when in Quest main menu.
 Should not impact WildXR viewing or playback.